timyers/r-learning-resources-for-genomics/README.md

 - [RStudio Cheatsheets](https://www.rstudio.com/resources/cheatsheets/) - `RStudio` cheatsheets make it easy to use some of our favorite `R` packages.
 - [Statistical Inference via Data Science:  A ModernDive into R and the Tidyverse](https://moderndive.com/index.html) - “Help!
 I’m new to `R` and `RStudio` and I need to learn them!
 What do I do?”
 If you’re asking yourself this, this book is for you.
 - [ggplot2: elegant graphics for data science](https://ggplot2-book.org/index.html) - This book by Hadley Wickham goes into greater depth into the ggplot2 visualisation system.  `ggplot2` is an `R` package for producing statistical, or data, graphics.
+- [The Evolution of a ggplot](https://www.cedricscherer.com/2019/05/17/the-evolution-of-a-ggplot-ep.-1/) - In this blog post, Cédric Scherer shows you how to turn a default ggplot into a plot that visualizes information in an appealing and easily understandable way.
+-

 ### Beyond the basics